yui/shifter/README.md

        --strict                add "use strict" to module wrapper --walk                  Walk the current directory and shift all builds. (cd yui3/src && shifter --walk) -m/--modules also supported here for filtering
+       --watch                 Watch the current module and rebuild on file change (if meta file, a loader build will launch) --quiet to mute stdout from sub build

 Usage
 -----